-- Wisdom Ways – Young Adult Scripture Discussion
+- Wisdom Ways – Young Adult Scripture Discussion, Guild Parlor,

 Education for Ministry – EfM is a 4-year course of study consisting of weekly seminars over the 9-month academic year.
 Classes offered Sept-May, registration opens Summer 2021.

 Sunday Morning Lecture